-With the generosity of the DaRin Butz Foundation, the College of Engineering Illinois Scholars Undergraduate Research (ISUR) Program is offering female undergraduate students funding to do research in the summer.
+With the generosity of the DaRin Butz Foundation, the Grainger College of Engineering Illinois Scholars Undergraduate Research (ISUR) Program offers women undergraduate students funding to do research in the summer.
 The foundation’s support of the ISUR summer program is aimed to encourage women to pursue careers in science and engineering.

-Beginning summer 2018, DaRin Butz Foundation Research Scholars will conduct research in the areas of computer science, aerospace, electrical, computer, materials science, nuclear engineering, physics, or astronomy.
-Students will work with faculty mentors who will supervise, guide, and instruct them on their research during the course of the project.
+DaRin Butz Foundation Research Scholars conduct research in the areas of computer science, aerospace, electrical, computer, materials science, nuclear engineering, physics, or astronomy.
+Scholars will work with faculty mentors who will supervise, guide, and instruct them on their research during the course of the project.
 They are expected to do research 30 – 35 hours per week for 10 weeks in summer.
 Through the learning-by-apprenticeship model, the scholars will not only develop their research skills but also their science communication skills (verbal and written) and presentation skills as a researcher in the undergraduate research seminar ENG 199 UGR, which they will take in the fall semester.
-DaRin Butz scholars will also present their work in the Fall Engineering Research Fair or the annual poster expo in the spring semester.
+DaRin Butz Foundation Research Scholars will also present their work in the Fall Engineering Research Fair or the annual ISUR poster expo in the spring semester.

 - $5000 stipend for 10 weeks in the summer on campus